 The selection of exhibits at Houston's Museum of Fine Arts covers both modern and ancient art and represents the talent of artists from Europe, Africa, Asia, Oceania and the Americas.
 You will find Frederic Remington's fine Western art mingling with medieval pieces and the work of early European masters.
 Paintings are abundant, but the lovely sculpture garden here is also worth viewing.
 Both the Glassell School of Art and the Hirsch Library for Art History call this museum home.
 Film buffs love the museum for its weekly showings of classic and foreign films.
 A gift shop and restaurant are both on hand to satisfy your hunger after a day of exploring.

-Memorial Park is a popular Houston attraction complete with a beautiful three-mile playground.
-There are walking paths, picnic sites, baseball fields, pine trees, gardens and ponds.
-Appreciate nature's beauty and make the most of the sunny weather.
+Memorial Park is a popular Houston attraction complete with a beautiful three-mile (4.8 kilometers) playground.
+There are walking paths, picnic sites, baseball fields, pine trees, gardens, and ponds in the sprawling park.
+Here, you can appreciate nature's beauty and make the most of the sunny weather.
 The locals love to jog here, but you can also rent a bike and hit the trail.
 There is also a public golf course with a clubhouse and restaurant, a tennis club, and a workout facility nestled on the grounds.

 If there is a theater in Houston that everyone knows, this is it.
 Located downtown in the Theater District, it stands tall and proud, rather like a contemporary castle, and casts an enchanting spell.
 This Tony Award winning theater knows how to put on an impressive performance.
 It consists of two stages.
 The Hubbard Stage is the largest, with 824 seats, and the Neuhaus Stage hosts smaller performances, seating 310.
 The season is planned well in advance, so call ahead for information and buy your tickets early or you might find yourself missing the show.
 Parking garages are available for a small fee.